itsDigvijaysing/What-I-Learned/Cpp/Cpp.md

 // This is a comment

 /*
-  This is a block code.
+  This is a block code commented.
 */

 #include <cstdio> //<- Libraries
 #include <iostream>